-- After the completion of agency proposal analysis, the Ocean Policy Advisory Council (OPAC) receives the proposal packet a minimum of 2 weeks prior to the decision making meeting. - a.
+- 1. After the completion of agency proposal analysis, OPAC receives the proposal packet a minimum of two weeks prior to the decision-making meeting. - a.
 If the volume or complexity of proposal packet contents is too large for review during an OPAC meeting, the council may convene a working group to carry out initial review and recommendation of proposals.
 This may take place at any point in the review process. - 2.
-OPAC meeting discussion and determination - a.
-OCMP staff present proposal packet at the OPAC meeting and provide details to Council members and answer questions. - b.
-Proposing entities have an opportunity to answer OPAC questions where necessary. - c.
+OPAC meeting discussion and determination28. - a.
+OCMP staff present proposal packet at the OPAC meeting and provide details to Council members with an opportunity for question and answer. - b.
+Proposing entities with recommended proposals have an opportunity to answer OPAC questions where necessary. - c.
 Public testimony is collected. - 3.
-OPAC makes determination on proposal packet - a.
-If the proposal is reviewed favorably by OPAC, the proposal packed and public comment summary will be sent to LCDC with a recommendation for adoption into the TSP (now referred to as the "OPAC Recommendation" and moves onto Step 5). - b.
+OPAC makes determination on proposal packet. - a.
+If the proposal is reviewed favorably by OPAC, the proposal packet and public comment summary will be sent to LCDC for review (now referred to as the "OPAC Recommendation" and moves on to Step 4). - b.
 If rejected, proposals will be returned with rejection rationale to the proposing entity.